NVIDIA/spark-rapids/docs/get-started/getting-started-aws-emr.md

 ### Submit Spark jobs to a EMR Cluster Accelerated by GPUs

 Similar to spark-submit for on-prem clusters, AWS EMR supports a Spark applicaton job to be submitted.
 The mortgage examples we use are also available as a spark application.
-You can also use spark shell to run the scala code and pyspark to run the python code on master node through CLI.
+You can also use **spark shell** to run the scala code or **pyspark** to run the python code on master node through CLI.